FedeHide/devkit-init/README.md

 ## Features

 - ✅ automates the setup process for my personal development projects
-- ⚛️ setup for react with vite or next js || vanilla JS or TS
+- ⚛️ setup for react with Next js or vanilla JS
+- 🌐 setup for typescript or javascript
 - 🍃 tailwind integration
 - ⚙️ rollup building for vanilla
 - ✨ eslint & prettier configuration